NAMUH is a work of visionary near-future science fiction.

 The steady bombardment of the forest floor by large droplets falling from the canopy above is deafening—especially in the absence of the usual forest sounds: no frog song, no foraging kiwis scratching, no hooting owls.

 Michael hated being in wet clothing; it made him feel claustrophobic.
 He would often change out of sweat-infested clothing whilst working.
-It upset him deeply; he utterly hated the way any type of wet clothing would just cling to his skin.
+It upset him deeply; he utterly hated the way wet clothing would cling to his skin.

 Michael keeps the forward momentum of his stride going, soon forgetting again the wetness of his clothing, the fatigue in his leg muscles, and the pain from his sprained ankle, which had occurred just as he left the designated walking trail about thirty minutes prior.